Maximilien-R/cookiecutter-tartiflette-aiohttp/README.md

 ## TODO

 * Add an option to use `PostgreSQL` instead of `MySQL`
+* Add an option to handle GraphQL subscriptions
 * Setup some CI configuration (Travis-CI, GitHub Actions...)
+* Add an option to have APM
-* Add an option to handle GraphQL subscriptions
+* Add an option to have statsd